wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Checking connection with the Wazuh manager
 ==========================================

-Locally, you can check the :doc:`wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file.
-The Wazuh agent keeps reporting its status in this file.
+Locally, you can check the :doc:`wazuh-agentd.state </user-manual/reference/statistics-files/wazuh-agentd-state>` file to know about the status as reported by the agent.
+The Wazuh agent keeps reporting its status in this file as follows.

+-  ``pending``: Waiting for a connection acknowledgment from the Wazuh manager.
+-  ``disconnected``: The connection is lost or there was no acknowledgement signal received for 60 seconds.
+-  ``connected``: The connection acknowledgement was received.

 To check the current status and verify the agent is connected to the manager, run the following command on the endpoint.

 .. tabs::